akvara/paysera/README.md

 where {data-file-name} is the file you want to process.

-To run application self-check, enter:
+To run application self-check and user data check, enter:

     paysera check [{data-file-name}]